 4. Establish credit.

 Credit cards can be extremely useful tools in building or rebuilding better credit, as long as they are managed properly (on-time payments and never revolving a balance from month to month).
 Even consumers with credit issues can qualify for many secured credit cards.
-CLICK HERE for a list of credit cards to compare and see which ones are right for you.
+CLICK HERE for a list of credit cards to compare and see which ones might be a good fit for you.

 5. Become familiar with your credit reports and scores.